 Any IRS 1035 exchange of an insurance policy or annuity contract constitutes a "replacement."
 Most states also define "replacement" to include internal replacements of policies issued by the same insurer.
-With the exception of a policy or contract change or exercise of a conversion privilege, under the terms of the existing insurance policy or annuity contract, replacement laws and regulations apply to any transfer or exchange from any policy to another.
+Generally, except for a policy or contract change or exercising a conversion privilege under the terms of the existing insurance policy or annuity contract, replacement laws and regulations apply to any transfer or exchange from any policy or contract to another.